gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 ## Fit, Predict

-In my experience, the first place I bump into RAM constraints is when I have a my training dataset fits in memory, but I have to make predictions for a dataset that's orders of magnitude larger.
+In my experience, the first place I bump into RAM constraints is when my training dataset fits in memory, but I have to make predictions for a dataset that's orders of magnitude larger.
 In these cases, I fit my model like normal, and do my predictions out-of-core (without reading the full dataset into memory at once).

 We'll see that the training side is completely normal (since everything fits in RAM).
-We'll see that [dask] let's us write write normal-looking pandas and NumPy code, so we don't have to worry about writing the batching code ourself.
+We'll see that [dask] let's us write normal-looking pandas and NumPy code, so we don't have to worry about writing the batching code ourself.

 To make this concrete, we'll use the (tried and true) New York City taxi dataset.
-The goal will be to predict if the passenger tips.
-We'll train the data on a single month's worth of data (which fits in my laptop's RAM), and predict on the full dataset[^2].
+The goal will be to predict if the passenger leaves a tip.
+We'll train the model on a single month's worth of data (which fits in my laptop's RAM), and predict on the full dataset[^2].

-First, let's load in the first month of data from disk:
+Let's load in the first month of data from disk:

 ```python
 dtype = {